Information Regarding The MAT

 MAT has a success history of 50 long years.
 This test evaluates the verbal comprehension and analytical thinking abilities of candidates.
 These qualities need to be checked at entry level for graduation since they are crucial for success in graduation and the ensuing professional life.

 The test is based on questions on analogies related with various subject areas.
 Thus, it tests knowledge of candidates that cannot be achieved from memorizing by rote.
 Researches conducted by Pearson and other researches show that success in graduate schools is directly proportional to the results of MAT.
-Hence, colleges give due consideration to MAT scores for assessing students.
+Hence, colleges give due consideration to these test scores for assessing students.

 MAT Test Format

-The MAT contains 120 testing items to be completed in 60 minutes.
+This test contains 120 testing items to be completed in 60 minutes.
 Out of these 120 items, 100 count towards your score while 20 are administered to check their suitability for future administration of MAT and do not count towards your score.
 Each question is based on analogies.
 An analogy is a set of two pairs of terms showing similar relationship among each pair.
 One of the four terms has to be fit in from the four answer options given.
 The testing items measure two types of abilities in applicants

 - Cognitive skills of recognition of relationships among words